 The Chair drafted a letter to the Minister and reviewed it with members.

-SEAC Members made suggestions to the draft letter around ensuring language about the intersectionality of identity is included and emphasizing concerns about the fact that delays due to SEAC’s limited access to the Supervisor in the absence of trustees cause more problems for students with disabilities/special education needs
+SEAC Members made suggestions to the draft letter around ensuring language about the intersectionality of identity is included and emphasizing concerns about the fact that delays due to SEAC’s limited access to the Supervisor in the absence of trustees cause more problems for students with disabilities/special education needs.

 The motion was amended to include these suggestions.